GAumala/markdown-cv/index.md

 **Security Engineer [Criptext](https://criptext.com)**<br>
 I started working as an Android app developer using Kotlin & Java, designing the MVC app architecture.<br>
-in 2018 I mostly maintained the HTTP API that powers all of Criptext clients using Node.js, Go and MariaDB.
+In 2018 I mostly maintained the HTTP API that powers all of Criptext clients using Node.js, Go and MariaDB.
 I designed all the endpoints that clients use to communicate securely using the [Signal Protocol](https://en.wikipedia.org/wiki/Signal_Protocol).
 I implemented the Signal Protocol in Criptext's Android client using Open